Edwards-R/understanding_docs/Next thing/notes.md

 Examination of the GBIF entry for *Bombus lucorum* as of 2024-09-19 (https://www.gbif.org/species/1340298) still shows a large volume of data for '*Bombus lucorum*' in the geographic region covered by Murray et al..
 All of this data, other than ~200 records which have been genetically sequenced, is of the mixture rather than the singular type.
 Because Murray et al.'s work only addresses a limited geographic region, the changes impacts only that limited region.
 No new types were created as a result of this work, meaning that this work references a change in the *application* of types, rather than a change to types themselves.

 The multiple, uncontrolled, interpretations of a singular type prevent clear communication, resulting in lower potential for collaboration.
 The prevention of clear communication conflicts with the existing taxonomic system's goal of facilitating clear communication.
 The creation of a version control solution is therefore a high priority.

-## An archival format
-> Archival formats are formats designed to store information accurately for long periods of time.
-Understandings are an archival format for biological nomenclature which use a form of version control to operate.
-Within an Understanding system, any member Understanding may be interrogated to find out which currently valid types are contained within that Understanding.
-As information and knowledge surrounding taxa changes, the Understanding system ensures that nomenclatural changes are applied to member Understandings with the least amount of effort and intervention possible.

-> It should be noted that there are a great many situations where it will take the redetermination of a specimen (or voucher of a specimen) in order to arrive at a modern single-type interpretation.
-In such situations, the Understandings system will return the collection of *potential* member types.

 ## Technical basis for the Understandings system
 The Understandings system is based in relational databasing, using a third normal form design.
 The entire purpose of Understandings is to maintain the *relation* between interpretations of taxonomy and types.
 Accordingly, a relational database is the logical place for such a system.
 Reaching third normal form guarantees continued precision of the interpretations over time, satisfying the archival requirements of the system.